Called to Step Out and Take Action

 An alliance of interfaith communities working together to understand and respond to systemic poverty in the Portland Metro area.
 Central Lutheran is a founding member of the Alliance and has members that participate on the action teams.
 Watch the Current Actions page for opportunities.
 To be involved with the alliance, contact Sarah C. or the church office for more information.

-Interfaith Movement for Immigrant Justice (IMIrJ), formerly the Oregon New Sanctuary Movement (ONSM), is an organization made up of individuals, faith leaders and diverse faith communities called by our conscience to respond actively and publicly to the suffering of our immigrant brothers and sisters in the U.S.
+Interfaith Movement for Immigrant Justice (IMIrJ), grew out of the Oregon New Sanctuary Movement (ONSM).
+Our organization is made up of individuals, faith leaders and 140 diverse faith communities across Oregon, called by our conscience and faith to respond actively and publicly to the suffering of our immigrant brothers and sisters in the U.S.

 JOIN exists to support the efforts of homeless individuals and families to transition out of homelessness into permanent housing.